 - Peat – Holds a high amount of moisture content, but in times of drought can produce problems for the support of your building.
 With this form of dirt, the structure can move or alter the edifice.
 This type of soil is one that really should be avoided if possible.

-- Rock – Some of the kinds of rock include bedrock, hard chalk, limestone, sandstone and shale, and they all have extreme bearing abilities.
+- Rock – Some kinds of rock include bedrock, hard chalk, limestone, sandstone, and shale, and they all have extreme bearing abilities.
 This can be a good base for a foundation as long as the foundation is in a level position.